1. Home

 Year launched: 2022

-Dacia Jogger Review 2024: front dynamic
+Dacia Jogger Review: front dynamic

 8/10

 Need to carry more than five people?
 Dacia has you covered there too.
-The Dacia Jogger is by a country mile the new cheapest seven-seater around, with a starting price comfortably under £20,000.
+The Dacia Jogger is, by a country mile, the cheapest new seven-seater around, with a starting price comfortably under £20,000.

 It might not be quite as good-looking as the Duster (frankly, it's a bit awkward from some angles), but it's hugely practical, and not just because of that third row of seats.
 Take those out when they're not needed, which is a simple process, and there's nearly 700 litres of boot space on offer.
-Drop the second row down as well, and there a 1,807-litre load area opens up.
+Drop the second row down as well, and a 1,807-litre load area opens up.

 3. Fiat Tipo